-How to Get from Rome to Milan by Train
+How to Get from Rome to Milan

-The fast Frecciarossa trains make the trip from Rome to Milan in as little as 2 hours, 55 minutes although some take longer.
-Intercity (IC) trains take 6 hours, 40 minutes but cost much less.
+Frequent trains run between Rome Termini and Milano Centrale train stations.
+A few fast trains also leave from Roma Tiburtina station.
+Trenitalia's high-speed Frecciarossa trains make the trip from Rome to Milan in as little as three hours and 10 minutes although some take longer.
+Intercity (IC) trains take anywhere from six to eight hours but cost much less.
 You'll need to reserve a seat but you don't need to change trains to get between Rome and Milan.
-Trains leave from early morning (currently 6 AM) until about 8:20 PM.
-Later solutions and other routes require a change of train in at least one station.
+You can check current Rome to Milan schedules and ticket prices on the Trenitalia website.

-Where to Stay in Milan
+What to See in Milan